waittim/waittim.github.io/_posts/2019-11-22-power-correlation.md

 ---

-A common research objective is to demonstrate that two measurements are highly correlated.
+A common research objective is to demonstrate that the two measurements are highly correlated.
 One measurement, call it A, may reflect the severity of disease but is difficult or costly to collect.
-Another measurement, call it B, may be easier to collect and potentially related to measurement A. If there is strong association between A and B, a cost effective strategy for diagnosis may be to collect measurement B instead of A.
+Another measurement, call it B, may be easier to collect and potentially related to measurement A. If there is a strong association between A and B, a cost-effective strategy for diagnosis may be to collect measurement B instead of A.

 The researcher will collect both measurements on N individuals.
 The analysis will proceed by calculating a one-sided confidence interval.
 If the confidence interval is completely within the range from 0.8 to 1, then the researcher will consider the study to be a success: A conclusive demonstration that the correlation between A and B is greater than 0.8.